anshulee/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually
+The model used an adam optimizer with a learning rate of 1e-4.

 ####4.
 Appropriate training data